 Come out and help clean up the rivers and creeks within the River des Peres Watershed!
-Due to ongoing COVID-19 concerns, our annual clean-up event will be in a self-guided format, but we still need your help to take care of this valuable natural resource in our community.
+Due to ongoing COVID-19 concerns, our annual cleanup event will be in a self-guided format, but we still need your help to take care of this valuable natural resource in our community.
 Volunteers can choose from multiple self-guided cleanup or storm drain marking sites within the watershed.
-Instead of a one-day cleanup, you can remove trash and debris at your chosen site anytime between October 16th and 23rd.
+Instead of a one-day cleanup, you can remove trash and debris at your desired site anytime between October 16th and 23rd.
 You can also choose to mark a storm drain inlet.
-Storm drain marking kits will be provided at your chosen site on October 16th.
+Storm drain marking kits will be provided at your selected location on October 16th.
 Want to learn more about storm drain marking?

 Work gloves and trash bags will be provided.
 The event is free, but volunteers are asked to preregister to select a cleanup site and help event organizers coordinate supplies.
-Registration is open.
-Be sure to check back here for further details and information about supply pick-up locations.
+Upon registering, volunteers will receive confirmation emails regarding collecting trash and where to place garbage collected.

-To help determine what site is best suited for your household, sites have been given a grading scale for volunteer accessibility – the grading scale is below:
+To help you determine what site is best suited for your household, all sites have been given a grading scale for volunteer accessibility – the grading scale is below:

 Grade A: On Land – Flat.
 Open.
 Suitable for all ages and some limited mobility.
 On Water – Easy Float.

 Grade B: On Land – Some Slopes.
 Some Brush.
-Recommended for ages 9 and up.
+Recommended for ages nine and up.
 Full mobility suggested.
 On Water – Moderate float for those with some experience.

 Grade C: On Land – Heavy trash.
 Heavy brush.
 Steep slopes.
 Complete mobility is needed.
 Recommended for ages 16 and up.
 On Water – Moderately Strenuous float for those who are experienced paddlers.